rust-lang/blog.rust-lang.org/posts/2021-08-01-disjoint-capture-in-closures.md

 ## How to submit bugs?

 To submit a bug simply [open an issue](https://github.com/rust-lang/rust/issues/new/choose) and tag the RFC 2229 working group using `@rust-lang/wg-rfc-2229`.
-We hope to create the best experince posible so no issue is too small, even a confusing error messages is worth reporting.
+We hope to create the best experience possible, so no issue is too small, even a confusing error message is worth reporting.